-Anyone at all who is acquainted with me realizes that when I do anything, I go all in or not at all.
+Anyone at all who are acquainted with me realizes that when I do anything, I go all in or not at all.
 When our church decided to launch into a small group ministry, I studied at the feet of the very best.
 At that moment, it was Rev. Dale Galloway and his 20/20 Life Transforming Small Group ministry program.
 His flock has figured out a system to do small group ministry in a way to not only enhance the arm of pastoral care and outreach but also to cultivate leaders.

 Developing saints is essential to my approach of what a church is called to do.
 So, when I first discovered this new thing, Missional Communities (MC’s as will call them), I falsely assumed it was just the resurrection of small group ministry.
 Nothing could be further from the truth.
 I have concluded that MC’s are small groups on steroids.
-Join with me as we explore the key foundational elements of MC’s.
+Join with me as we explore the essential foundational elements of MC’s.
 It is not my objective to weigh in on whether or not MC’s are good or bad, but to start the conversation.
 I am by no means a specialist.
 I have not led one even though I remain fascinated by the potentialities.

 Two Central Goals of Missional Communities: